-If you are using Flynumber as your external SIP provider, instructions are provided here on how to setup forwarding after we have given you your SIP details.
+If you are using Flynumber as your external SIP provider, you can set up the forwarding to Talkdesk after we have given you your SIP details.

 To send calls via SIP, your provider may need our providers' IPs for both SIP and media traffic.
 Also, check that your SIP endpoint supports the same media codec and method for sending and receiving DTMF.

 Our provider receives SIP traffic to a set of IP addresses (see below).
 The IP address of a request may change from call to call.
 You can whitelist all of our providers SIP IPs to ensure traffic can flow without any issues.

 Media is transported via RTP and is accepted on ports 10000 to 20000 for RTP traffic.
 RTP traffic can occur on a variable set of IPs so you will need to open up your system to receive RTP from any IP address.
 Should you need to limit access, you must review Amazon AWS IP ranges here.